Chapter Eight: Weaponry

 one turn to Set Up with Weapon

-Once in place, whether the Turret and Weapon were transported separately or already attached, it takes a Full-Round Action for the Turret to be properly Set Up.
+Once in place, it takes an Action for the Turret and weapon to be properly Set Up.
 Once Set Up, the Turret is stationary and the Weapon may be fired normally starting on the following turn.
-It doesn't take an Action to pick up the turret, move it, or detach the weapon, but if the Turret is moved or knocked over then it must be Set Up all over again before it can be fired.
+If the Turret is moved or knocked over then it must be Set Up all over again before it can be fired.

-Compensating Specialty: Cost:+1CP; can use Weapons 1" larger than normally allowed when standing still
+Compensating Specialty (+1CP): can use Weapons 1" larger than normally allowed when standing still

 Occasionally, a minifig arises with the physical might (or mechanical augmentations) to act as his own Turret, able to carry and fire Vehicle Weapons by hand.
 While this ability may seem to be the purview of Heroes, the Heavy is usually supporting cast, using his extra firepower to show just how tough an enemy is before a Hero swoops in for the kill steal.

-Thanks to the Heavy's ability for Compensating, a Heavy can use Weapons (and resist Shoves) as if he had a Size of 2" rather than the 1" of most normal minifigs, but only as long as he's standing still.
-This gives him the ability to lift, operate, and throw objects twice as large as a regular minifig might.
+Thanks to the Heavy's ability for Compensating, a Heavy can use objects and Weapons 1" larger than a normal minifig.
+This gives him the ability to lift, operate, and throw objects larger than his Size would suggest.
 Most Heavies use their Compensating ability to wield a Size 2" MachineGun, BlastGun, or other type of Ranged Weapon, but Compensating works on Melee Weapons as well.
 A Heavy can wield Heavy Weapons as if they were Hand Weapons, Two-Handed Weapons as if they were Heavy Weapons, and Size 3" or 4" Melee Weapons as if they were Two-Handed Weapons.

-The disadvantage of Compensating is that the Heavy can't fire his oversized guns and hand weapons unless he has both feet planted firmly to the ground.
-On any turn in which the Heavy runs, jumps, Bails, uses an Angry Inch, or engages in any other type of Movement, he can't use the extra Compensating inch, although he may still take normal Actions like a regular Size 1" minifig.
+The disadvantage of Compensating is that the Heavy can't operate his oversized weapons unless he has both feet planted firmly to the ground.
+On any turn in which the Heavy runs, jumps, Bails, uses an Angry Inch, or engages in any other type of Movement, he can't use the Compensating bonus, although he may still take normal Actions like a regular minifig.

 8.2: Basic Weapons